Snayff/econ_score_attack/dev/docs/designs/project_structure_design.md

 This document outlines the architectural design decisions for organising the project's codebase.
 The structure emphasises modularity, scalability, and developer ergonomics, while supporting feature-driven development and testing.

 ## Design Goals
-- **Modularity**: Each feature should be self-contained with clear boundaries
+- **Modularity**: Each feature is self-contained with clear boundaries
 - **Scalability**: Easy addition of new features without restructuring
 - **Discoverability**: Intuitive navigation for new and experienced developers
 - **Testability**: Support for unit, integration, and cross-feature testing